tillschwoerer/the-data-science-cookbook/recipes/käsespätzle.md

 4. In a large ovenproof dish, layer Spätzle, cheese and onions.
 Start with Spätzle and end with cheese.
 5. Bake in the oven at 200°C for about 15 minutes until the cheese is melted and slightly browned.

+I would recommend lettuce with it, and maybe some white whine or Hefeweizen beer.

+**Guada Abbedid!**